Research & Outreach

 Laboratory for Engaged Communication

-Located in 208 Eddy - where the offices of the Department of Communication Studies were once housed, the Laboratory for Engaged Communication offers faculty and graduate students a flexible space for conducting cutting edge communication research from a social science perspective.
-The space, which opened Fall 2015, allows for a variety of activities, including but not limited to:
+Located in Willard O. Eddy Hall room 13, the Laboratory for Engaged Communication offers faculty and graduate students a flexible space for conducting cutting edge communication research from a social science perspective.
+The space, which originally opened in Eddy Hall room 208 in fall 2015, allows for a variety of activities, including but not limited to:

 Scholarly journal articles and essays, books, and book chapters published by Department of Communication Studies faculty and graduate students.